qgis/QGIS-Documentation/source/docs/user_manual/processing/toolbox.rst

 * A **text string**, to be introduced in a text box.
 * A **field**, to choose from the attributes table of a vector layer or a single table selected in another parameter.
 * A **coordinate reference system**.
-You can type the EPSG code directly in the text box, or select it from the CRS selection dialog that appears when you click on the button on the right-hand side.
+You can select it among the recently used ones from the drop-down list or from the :ref:`CRS selection <crs_selector>` dialog that appears when you click on the button on the right-hand side.
 * An **extent**, to be entered by four numbers representing its ``xmin``, ``xmax``, ``ymin``, ``ymax`` limits.
-Clicking on the button on the right-hand side of the value selector, a pop-up menu will appear, giving you three options:
+Clicking on the button on the right-hand side of the value selector, a pop-up menu will appear, giving you options:

-  * to select the value from a layer or the current canvas extent,
+  * to select the value from a layer or the current canvas extent;
-  * to define it by dragging directly onto the map canvas, or
+  * or to define it by dragging directly onto the map canvas.
-  * to use the minimum coverage from all input layers.

   .. _figure_extent: